joeywu63/financial_planner/d1/product-and-planning.md

    * Ensures that milestones and deliverables are achieved in a timely manner.
    * Facilitates meetings and communication within the team.

-List each team member and:
- * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
- * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)
+Below is a table which outlines each team member's role(s) and responsibilities outside of coding, as well as their technical strengths and weaknesses (e.g. languages, frameworks, libraries, development methodologies, etc.)

  | Team member | Role | Responsibilities      | Strengths    | Weaknesses    |
  |-------------|------|-----------------------|--------------|---------------|